 Our Board of Directors comprises a non-executive chairman, seven non-executive directors and the Managing Director.

-John Thwaites is Chair of Melbourne Water.
+Greg Wilson is Chair of Melbourne Water.

 Dr Nerina Di Lorenzo, Managing Director